Courtside Sports - Table Tennis

 Pre-Assembled Table Tennis Racquets - How do I Choose ?

-A typical racquet consists of a red rubber sheet and a black rubber sheet glued to a blade.
+Whether you call it Ping Pong or Table Tennis, having the correct racquet to suit your game is essential.
+A typical table tennis racquet consists of a red rubber sheet and a black rubber sheet glued to a blade.
 International rules require the red/black combination for tournament play to help opponents and spectators in understanding the types of spin on the ball.

 What do the racquet ratings and stars mean?
 Each company has its own classification system for judging the racquet’s ability to create speed and spin.
 The greater the value of the number, the more control, speed and spin it represents.
 The Star System is representative of the level of play.
 A “1 Star” racquet represents a recreational racquet, while a “5 Star” racquet represents a racquet that a professional would use.
 Since all ratings are relative only to the brand itself, you should not compare the numbers between two different companies.